Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 <TBD>
 ```
 > Note: Make sure you have provided 2 argumets:
-- The first is path to BIOS update file
-- The second is path to EC update file
+The first is path to BIOS update file and the second is path to EC update file

 * Computer will shut down automaticly
 * Power on your computer.
 Booting process may take a while